UMN-EDA/BeGAN-benchmarks/README.md

 # BeGAN-benchmarks

-This is a anonymous public repository which contains thousands of PDN benchmarks in the form of SPICE circuit netlist files for three different technologies
+This is a anonymous public repository which contains thousands of PDN benchmarks in the form of SPICE circuit netlist files for three different technologies:

 - [SkyWater130 HD](https://github.com/google/skywater-pdk)
 - [FreePDK45 with Open Cell Library (NanGate 45nm)](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/master/flow/platforms/nangate45)